dhall-lang/dhall-lang/standard/semantics.md

     { x : T₀, xs₀… } ⇥ { x : T₁, xs₁… }

-Normalizing a record value normalizes each field:
+Normalizing a record value sorts the fields and normalizes each field:

     ─────────